Special Session Of Minnesota Legislature Next Month Uncertain

 ST. PAUL, MINN.
 (WCCO) — A once-likely special session of the Minnesota Legislature next month is now uncertain, after Gov. Tim Walz said he would reconsider calling lawmakers back to the capitol if Senate Republicans pursue removing the state’s top health official.

 Walz earlier this week said calling a special session would give him “pause” if Minnesota Department of Health Commissioner Jan Malcolm’s job is at risk.
-His comments come after Sen. Jim Abeler, R-Anoka, suggested during a rally over the weekend that Malcolm should be fired by the Senate.READ MORE: 'It's Honestly Been A Nightmare': Restaurant Supplier Hits Pause, Putting Some Metro Businesses In Peril
+His comments come after Sen. Jim Abeler, R-Anoka, suggested during a rally over the weekend that Malcolm should be fired by the Senate.READ MORE: 1 Arrested In Homicide Near Macalester College

 The chamber, controlled by Republicans, has the unique power to give consent to governor appointees.
 It has previously removed two, and earlier this year threatened to oust the head of the Minnesota Pollution Control Agency, prompting her resignation.